-When your dog is infected their feces will be filled with over millions of worm eggs.
-These worms are scattered all over the places such as on the floor, sleeping places, eating pans etc. When your dog licked off or swallowed up these worms will enter the digestive system then hatch out and fully developed in approximately 10 days.
+When your dog is infected, his feces will be filled with millions of worm eggs.
+These worm eggs are scattered all over the place such as on the floor, soil, and sleeping places.
+When your dog licks contaminated surfaces, these worms enter the digestive system, hatch out, and are fully developed in approximately 10 days.

 Dog worm symptoms